EIHA to make neck guards mandatory from 2024 following death of Adam Johnson

 “All protective equipment must be worn without alterations and as directed by the manufacturers’ specification.”

+Nottingham Panthers and Sheffield Steelers, though, will not be involved in any games over the next round of fixtures.

+“We would continue to ask everyone to support these clubs through what is an intensely difficult time,” the Elite League said in a statement on social media.

-NIHL team Oxford City Stars, who have former Chelsea goalkeeper Petr Cech on their roster, have announced their players must wear neck guards at all times on the ice.
+Elsewhere, NIHL team Oxford City Stars, who have former Chelsea goalkeeper Petr Cech on their roster, announced their players must wear neck guards at all times on the ice.

 Shane Moore, director of hockey operations, said safety must be a priority, adding: “A life has tragically been taken too soon in a freak accident, and if wearing neck guards can prevent another devastating loss, then we want to ensure we have done everything within our power to protect our players.”